DJM2050/alx-system_engineering-devops/README.md

-Script that prints the absolute path name of the current working directory Task 0 Where an I ?
+switches the current user to the user betty